Ford P7: Engine

-With the extensive facelift that followed the annual works shut-down at the end of summer 1968, the engine range was also broadened with the introduction of an 1812 cc V6 “high compression” unit.
+With the extensive facelift that followed the annual works shutdown at the end of summer 1968, the engine range was also broadened with the introduction of an 1812 cc V6 "high compression" unit.
 This 82 PS engine was fitted in an aggressively priced version of the 17M, offered at a starting price of 9150 Marks.
-1968 also had the arrival of a new version of the V6 “high compression” 2293 cc unit, now offering 125 PS.
+1968 also had the arrival of a new version of the V6 "high compression" 2293 cc unit, now offering 125 PS.

 In 1969, a further bid was made to broaden the P7 range towards the market territory occupied by the smaller models from Mercedes-Benz.
 The 26M launched that year shared the body and most of the elements of the 20M, but added to it a long list of luxury touches such as the automatic gear box, power steering, sunroof, twin headlamps, bigger front brakes and tinted windows.
 The 26M also offered a new V6 engine of 2550 cc.
 The cylinder dimensions were identical to those of the four-cylinder 1699 cc V4 engine from the 17M, which helped with the standardisation of componentry.
 The larger engine in the 26M offered the same 125 PS as the top version of the 2293 cc unit previously offered in the 20M, but in the 26M torque was increased by 10%.